 Southeast Asia is a cultural melting pot, with the various nations in the region each contributing a plurality of unique perspectives.
 Each country has a rich and diverse culture that influences how its people view the arts, which in turn impacts how the art is created, and we believe this is a ripe subject to explore through our incisive articles written by writers residing in Southeast Asia.

 Another essential aspect that is part of the arts ecosystem is arts criticism.
 Art is meant to evoke a response, and we believe a work exists within a context and that the audience adds to the experience of the work.
-Informed critique and discussions about work is part of the larger context in which the work of artists sit.
-Through these writings and discussions, the creator, the critic and the audience contribute to the sharing, understanding and discourse around the art, and the larger environment of expression.
+Informed critique and discussions about a work is part of the larger context in which the work of artists sit.
+Through these writings and discussions, the creator, the critic and the audience contribute to the sharing, understanding, and discourse around the art and the larger environment of expression.

 This is why we believe a robust arts media is an essential part of a healthy arts ecosystem.
 As such, we are committed to developing thought-provoking articles pertaining to the field of arts writing and arts criticism, thereby identifying Southeast Asian creative practices as part of, rather than adjunct to, global contemporary arts.
 ArtsEquator serves arts makers, arts audiences, and arts critics.
 ArtsEquator is a not-for-profit company based in Singapore.

 As you look to broaden your horizon on the field of arts writing and arts criticism in Singapore and beyond, you can consider checking out some of our past articles that are worth a read over here.